TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

 df.write.format("column").saveAsTable("columnTable")
 ```

-## Importing Data using JDBC from a relational DB
+## Importing Data using JDBC from Rrelational DB

 !!!
 Note
 	Before you begin, you must install the corresponding JDBC driver.
 To do so, copy the JDBC driver jar file in **/jars** directory located in the home directory and then restart the cluster.